 Pay attention.
 That’s a steep price to pay.

-Then, go check out Chris’ blog, here.
-She’s spiritual, she’s outspoken, she’s kind of brilliant.
+Go check out Chris’ blog, here.
+She’s spiritual, she’s outspoken, she’s brilliant.

 Dear Mr. Mister,